 Turkey Cooking Times, Temps And Tips For A Happy Thanksgiving!

-It’s my biggest fear for Thanksgiving: Having people over for a dinner that I hand a hand in cooking and then getting calls later on from my guests who are now in the fetal position with food poisoning.
-Luckily that has never happened to me, but I make sure I’m careful with food.
+It’s my biggest fear for Thanksgiving: Having people over for a dinner where I cooked the turkey, then getting calls later on from my guests who are now in the fetal position because I didn’t cook it properly.
+Luckily that has never happened to me, maybe it’s because I often refer to these guidelines.

 From the United States Department Of Agriculture, here are some very handy tips for cooking both fresh and frozen turkeys.
 You can also click this link to generate a printable tip sheet.

 - Buy your turkey only 1 to 2 days before you plan to cook it.